We test the year’s best bike racks for your car, SUV, and pickup truck from popular brands like Thule, Yakima, Kuat, 1UP USA, and more

 Best Swing Away Bike Rack

-RockyMounts AfterParty
+RockyMounts AfterParty Bike Rack

 Price: $1,095.95 MSRP

-Type: Hitch, swing away
+Type: Hitch, Swing Away

 Bike Capacity: 2